The History of the Division of Juvenile Justice

 Washington Ridge Camp opened in Nevada County.

-Ventura School for Girls moved from its Ventura location to Camarillo
+The Ventura School for Girls moved from its Ventura location to Camarillo.

 A reception center and clinic was established at the Ventura School for Girls, and the girls at the Southern Reception Center and Clinic in Norwalk were transferred to Ventura.

-Northern California Youth Center (NCYC) opened near Stockton (San Joaquin County).
+The Northern California Youth Center (NCYC) opened near Stockton (in San Joaquin County).

-An administrative reorganization plan was implemented, establishing North and South Divisions.
+An administrative reorganization plan was implemented, establishing Northern and Southern Divisions.

-Facilities were constructed at Pine Grove and Ben Lomond Camps.
+Facilities were constructed at the Pine Grove and Ben Lomond Camps.

 The CYA, along with the Department of Corrections, was placed within the Human Relations Agency (which became the Health and Welfare Agency).

-A change in the law meant fewer female commitments, so Ventura School for Girls became co-educational.
+A change in the law meant fewer female commitments, so the Ventura School for Girls became co-educational.

 Los Guillicos became co-educational with boys from Fricot Ranch.

-Fricot Ranch was closed due to declining ward population.
+Fricot Ranch was closed due to its declining youth population.